 Individuals who choose to have a home built to their specifications can include many “green” features that will save them money on utilities and other expenses, including taxes.
-When building custom homes PA contractors know the rules and regulations the EPA has set in place to protect the environment.
-Guidelines can be obtained that provide details on energy saving materials and techniques which will reduce the impact of the new home on the environment.
+When it comes to building custom homes in Pennsylvania, a good custom home builder knows the rules and regulations the EPA has set in place to protect the environment and build according to current standards.
+Here are some tips and information for building your custom home to be energy efficient:

-When building new custom homes PA contractors use high performance, energy saving windows that seal out extreme temperatures while keeping moderated temps inside.
+Using high-performance, energy-saving windows help to seal out extreme temperatures while keeping moderated temps inside.
 Contractors can also suggest energy efficient appliances as well.
-Water heaters, refrigerators and heating and cooling systems that are rated for high energy efficiency can be installed as the home is built so the new home owner can begin to realize immediate savings.
-Contractors and builders can also assure the home has proper ventilation without compromising the tightness and structural soundness of the home.
+Water heaters, refrigerators, and heating and cooling systems that are rated for high energy efficiency can be installed as the home is built, so the new homeowner can start off with efficient energy usage.
+Contractors and builders can also assure the home has proper ventilation to help increase and control air flow without compromising the tightness and structural soundness of the home.

-To be considered an ENERGY STAR home, a third party must be able to verify the newly constructed dwelling meets and exceeds the standards put in place by the EPA.
+To be considered an ENERGY STAR home, a third party must be able to verify the newly constructed dwelling meets and then exceeds the standards put in place by the EPA by at least 15%.
 A home inspector or an insurance agent that specializes in insuring homes and businesses can provide the verification and qualify the home as ENERGY STAR approved.